IEC 60529 Ingress Protection Testing

 IEC 60529 labs test various cases and enclosures.
 One popular test item is enclosures for electrical equipment.
-The standard is such that it covers protection of persons and equipment.
+The standard is such that it covers the protection of persons and equipment.

 Protection from Solid Foreign Objects & Dust

 IEC Standard 60529 provides guidelines for the protection from solid objects.
 The amount of protection is specified in an IP ratings table.
 Solid objects can include particles such as dust ingress.
-It can also include larger items such as hands, fingers and probes.
+It can also include larger items such as hands, fingers, and probes.

 The IP degree of protection will depend on the results of the enclosure test.
 The first number in the IP marking is protection against solids.
 The numbers range from zero to six.
 An IP ingress rating of 0 means no protection.
-The ingress protection meaning of a one is solid objects greater than 50 mm.
+The ingress protection meaning of IP1X is solid objects greater than 50 mm.

 Protection Against Water

 The IEC 60529 and the EN 60529 standards are very specific about water testing.
-For example, the duration, flow rate, temperature, depth and angle of the water is spelled out.
+For example, the duration, flow rate, temperature, depth, and angle of the water is spelled out.
 The ingress protection table includes requirements from dripping water to immersion testing.
-Corrosion testing and high pressure water can be included.
+Corrosion testing and high-pressure water can be included.

 Additional Enclosure Testing Clarification